RobbieRotten/obsidian/content/UTS Law Notes/Evidence Law Notes.md

     - The legal ability to give evidence is referred to as ‘Competence’.
     - Competence def = ability to give a rational reply to questions about facts.
     - Except as otherwise provided by the Evidence Act:
-      - every person is presumed to be ‘competent’ to give evidence unless some form of exception applies. (s12(a) EA)
+      - every person is presumed to be ‘competent’ to give evidence unless some form of exception applies. (s 12(a) EA)
     - Exceptions to the presumption:
-      - Those lacking capacity to give evidence about a fact owing to a mental, intellectual or physical disability. (s13 EA)
+      - Those lacking capacity to give evidence about a fact owing to a mental, intellectual or physical disability. (s 13 EA)
-      - The Accused is not competent to give evidence for Prosecution. (s17(2) refers)
+      - The Accused is not competent to give evidence for Prosecution. (s 17(2) refers)
     - Section 13 Competence: lack of capacity
       - (1) A person is not competent to give evidence about a fact if, for any reason (including mental, intellectual or physical disability):
         - a. the person does not have the capacity to understand a question about the fact, or
         - b. the person does not have the capacity to give an answer that can be understood in relation to a question about the fact.
       - and that incapacity cannot be overcome (see ss 30 & 31)
   - Who must give evidence?
-    - A person who is competent to give evidence about a fact is compellable to give that evidence. (s12(b) EA)
+    - A person who is competent to give evidence about a fact is compellable to give that evidence. (s 12(b) EA)
     - If a person is a compellable Witness, they may be legally forced to give evidence despite being reluctant to do so.
     - Various exceptions to compellability may apply:
-      - The Accused in his own Trial - s17(1)
+      - The Accused in his own Trial - s 17(1)
-      - Co-Accused (if not given separate Trial) – s17(3)
+      - Co-Accused (if not given separate Trial) – s 17(3)
-      - Sovereign / Governor-General / Governor – s15(1)
+      - Sovereign / Governor-General / Governor – s 15(1)
-      - Members of Parliament (if sitting) – s15(2)
+      - Members of Parliament (if sitting) – s 15(2)
-      - Close relatives of the Accused (eg. Spouse) – s18 & s19*
+      - Close relatives of the Accused (eg. Spouse) – s 18 & s 19*
-      - Judges / Jurors (in trial in which they were acting) – s16
+      - Judges / Jurors (in trial in which they were acting) – s 16
     - Compellability – Close Relatives
-      - In criminal proceedings a close relative of A may object to being compelled to give evidence for P (s18 EA).
+      - In criminal proceedings a close relative of A may object to being compelled to give evidence for P (s 18 EA).
-        - See s18(2) for classification of ‘close relative’
+        - See s 18(2) for classification of ‘close relative’
       - If there is an objection, the W must not give evidence if the Court finds that:
         - a) There is a likelihood of harm to either W or the relationship; and
-        - b) The nature / extent of the harm outweighs the desirability of having the evidence (s18(6) refers).
+        - b) The nature / extent of the harm outweighs the desirability of having the evidence (s 18(6) refers).
-      - When undertaking this balancing exercise, the Court is to have regard to the matters set out in s18(7).
+      - When undertaking this balancing exercise, the Court is to have regard to the matters set out in s 18(7).
-      - *** s18 does not apply in relation to certain offences in relation to children (see s19 EA)
+      - *** s 18 does not apply in relation to certain offences in relation to children (see s 19 EA)
-      - s18(7) Without limiting the matters that may be taken into account by the court for the purposes of subsection (6), it must take into account the following:
+      - s 18(7) Without limiting the matters that may be taken into account by the court for the purposes of subsection (6), it must take into account the following:
         - (a) the nature and gravity of the offence for which the defendant is being prosecuted,
         - (b) the substance and importance of any evidence that the person might give and the weight that is likely to be attached to it,
         - (c) whether any other evidence concerning the matters to which the evidence of the person would relate is reasonably available to the prosecutor,